 - Modular homes are built from the best quality lumber, and are protected in the factory controlled environment.
 In contrast, on-site houses are typically built from average quality lumber and are open to rain and/or snow during construction.
 This can cause wood to warp or swell, leading to a lifetime of structural and mold problems.

 - Modular manufacturers offer skilled craftsmen steady employment and benefits, resulting in a consistent skilled labor force.
 You will have no worries about delays relating to inexperienced or tardy labors as your home is nestled within the factory confines.

-- With additional insulation and precision craftsmanship, modular homes are significantly more energy efficient.
+- With additional insulation and precision craftsmanship, modular homes and commercial modular buildings are significantly more energy efficient.
 Your utility bills will be far cheaper than your neighbors and save you more money throughout the life of your modular home.

 - Factory inspections cover every construction detail of modular homes, which are built to the strictest codes (International Building code, IBC and the International Residential Code, IRC)

 - Faster use.
-You can choose a brand new inventory modular homes that is already built and move it on to your land in a matter of weeks.
-You can enjoy your home next year instead of waiting for it.
+You can choose a brand new inventory of modular homes that is already built and move it on to your land in a matter of weeks.
+You can enjoy your home next year instead of waiting for it for over two years!